rda0/mkpw/README.md

 ## Description

-Generates random secure passwords suitable for linux logins, prints out the creatext password and the corresponding `sha-512` hash.
+Generates random secure passwords suitable for linux logins, prints out the cleartext password and the corresponding `sha-512` hash.
 The hash includes a random salt and `10000` rounds.
 All randomness is generated using `/dev/urandom`.